Edith Wharton’s Ethan Frome as a response to regionalism.

 I’m Lisa, and I teach composition, literature, and business communications at Sinclair Community College in Dayton, Ohio.
 My third and fourth books (one on contemporary American playwright Marsha Norman, and the other an edited collection on Edith Wharton and Ernest Hemingway) are coming out in 2019, so I would like to develop more of a […]

-Hannah Huber is a Trustee Fellow and doctoral candidate in American Literature and former Assistant Director of First-Year English at the University of South Carolina.
-Her research interests include American literary realism and naturalism, medical studies, and gender and sexuality studies.
-Her dissertation focuses on the work of Henry James, Charles Chesnutt, Edith Wharton, and Charlotte Perkins Gilman, and explores the circumscription of sleep and social agency in the United States during the late nineteenth and early twentieth centuries.
+Hannah Huber is an American Literature scholar with an interest in sleep studies and the digital humanities.
+She received her PhD in English from the University of South Carolina in May 2019.
+Her dissertation “‘Power in Repose’: Sleep and Agency in American Literature, 1875-1916” focuses on the work of Henry James, Charles Chesnutt, Edith Wharton, and Charlotte Perkins Gilman, and explores the circumscription of sleep and social agency in U.S. literary fiction.
+Currently, she is expanding her dissertation research into a book manuscript and digital humanities project.
 She was awarded the 2016-17 Elias Essay Prize (sponsored by the International Theodore Dreiser Society and awarded annually to a graduate student or untenured faculty for unpublished work on literary Naturalism) for her article “Illuminating Sleeplessness in Edith Wharton’s The House of Mirth,” which appears in Studies in American Naturalism, vol. 11, no. 2 (winter 2016).

 I am interested in a microsociological, socio-psychological approach to the close reading of British and American literature.
 My basic claim is that some types of fiction reflect life’s constructed, that is, fictional quality.
 I am presently focusing on the phenomena of intimacies, taking up works by Jane Austen, Henry James, Edith Wharton, George Eliot, and Nathaniel Hawthorne to see how these authors depicted their protagonists as they generated, maintained and dissolved their intimacies with others.